TristanMenzinger/OpenLidar/README.md

 ## About
 I processed ~6TB's of Lidar data and ~2TB's of orthographic images, split them into 50x50m tiles and mapped a color to each point.
 It took a while.
 The Website itself is relatively lean.
 The compressed xyz & color data is hosted on Backblaze B2 Cloud in Amsterdam (all other options would probably bankrupt me pretty soon).
-Depending on coordinates, I fetch the corresponding tiles an visualize the points using threejs.
+Depending on the coordinates, I fetch the corresponding tiles and visualize the points using threejs.

 ## Disclaimer / Info
 Keep in mind the data is not perfect: